raspberrypilearning/pixel-art/en/step_8.md

 Can you add more colours to the palette?

-+ Choose the colours that you want to create pixel art with.
-Then create some cool pixel art.
++ Choose the colours that you want to use in your pixel art.
+Then create some cool pixel images.

 Hint: The bright green colour is called `chartreuse`.